 When it comes to money I am teaching my kids that when you have money, there are 4 things you can do with it.
 You can spend it, share it, saving it or invest it.

-A conscious spending plan says you will consciously allocate your money according the plan whether it’s your money paycheques, a one time tax refund or a large inheritance.
-You can set different spending plans for cashflow versus lump sum amounts.
+A conscious spending plan says you will consciously allocate your money according to the plan whether it’s your money paycheques, a one time tax refund or a large inheritance.
+You can set different spending plans for cashflow versus lump-sum amounts.

 What do you do with your tax refund?
 Any other great ideas to share with others?